 DAPA was intended to give these parents a path to citizenship so that families of U.S. citizens could stay together, where they belong.
 Unfortunately, the Trump Administration recently revoked the program.
 DAPA was never formally implemented, so there are no parents of U.S. citizens currently protected under the program.
 According to the Atlantic, had the program been permitted to move forward, it would have protected an estimated 3.7 million people.

 If you are a parent of a U.S. citizen and don’t have a green card or legal status, you may want to contact the Law Offices of Eric M. Mark in New Jersey.
-Our firm can review your case, your circumstances, and help you understand what, if any paths forward are available to you.
+Our New Jersey DAPA attorney can review your case, your circumstances, and help you understand what, if any paths forward are available to you.
 Contact us today to learn more.

 What is the Difference Between DACA and DAPA

 Because the names are so similar, DACA and DAPA are often confused.
 DAPA is a program designed to offer parents of U.S. citizens and permanent residents a path to citizenship and legal status where formerly one did not exist.
 DACA is a program designed to protect children who were brought to the U.S. illegally by their parents.
 Unlike DAPA, which never went into effect because it was blocked by the courts, DACA did go into effect, granting approximately 700,000 children who previously did not have protections or work authorization, the ability to come out of the shadows.
 DACA is in active litigation.
 The Trump Administration has attempted to phase out the program, but several judges have reinstated the program, declaring the rollback illegal.
 As it stands, individuals who wish to apply to DACA for the first time cannot do so, but individuals who wish to renew their status remain able to do so, and, unless their circumstances have changed since they first applied, they have been strongly encouraged to do so by several immigrant protection and rights groups.